DarioPrazeres/MyUnspplash/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/O2iGT9yBd6xZBrOcVirx) was to build an application to complete the given user stories.

-User story: I can drag and drop an image to upload it User story: I can choose to select an image from my folder User story: I can see a loader when uploading
+User story: I can see a list of photos in the masonry layout that I have added User story: I can add a new photo to the list - the new photo should be on top of the list User story: I can search for photos by label
-User story: When the image is uploaded, I can see the image and copy it User story: I can choose to copy to the clipboard
+User story: When I hover a photo, I can see a label and a delete button User story: I can delete images

 ## How To Use